aakashalurkar/cmpe266-project/README.md

 Our Big Data application will analyze incoming twitter feed to gauge the market sentiment for particular brand.
 It will also capture the live stock market feed to check the correlation between market prices and sentiment.
 The user will be provided with both the information in form of a visualization dashboard to make an informed decision when investing in the market.

 ### Prerequisites
+The solution is set up in US East (N. Virginia).

 ### Detailed Configuration
 Detailed Configuration is listed in the [Project Journal](https://github.com/aakashalurkar/cmpe266-project/blob/master/ProjectJournal.md)